Classic Beef Brisket

 Add onion, carrot, and celery to the pot and saute about 5 minutes.
 Add garlic and sauté about 5 minutes more.
 Add wine, thyme, and bay leaves.
 Bring to a boil and cook until liquid is reduced by half, about 10 minutes.

-See also Blackberry Soup
+See also Daffodils

 Stir in tomato paste, Worcestershire sauce, and stock, and bring to a boil.
 Add brisket and any juices that have accumulated back to the pot.
 Nestle the meat into the vegetables and liquid.
 Cover, and cook in oven about 3 hours or until very tender, turning meat over every 45 minutes or so.